About the Agency

 Although books remain the centre of what we're about, we are also active in handling film and TV rights, public speaking engagements and all kinds of new media on behalf of our clients.

 Rupert studied History of Art at the Courtauld Institute of Art, and worked in the art and fashion industries before joining the publishing world as a commissioning editor, most recently at Pan Macmillan.
 He founded the Rupert Heath Literary Agency in 2001, and is interested in writers of commercial fiction, including historical, crime, thrillers and sci-fi, plus cutting edge literary fiction.
 On the non-fiction side he is looking for works of history, biography and autobiography, and popular science, as well as books about nature, politics and current affairs, humour, popular culture, and the arts.

-For all enquiries, please email us or write to us at:
+For all enquiries, please email us

 We accept submissions from new writers, and we prefer to receive them via email.

 We do read the many letters and manuscripts we receive, but unfortunately we are only able to get back in touch if we really like something.